Pep Canadell: Carbon sources, sinks, and redistribution

-Canadell has co-authored studies that quantify the balance between anthropogenic carbon dioxide (CO₂) emissions and their uptake by the planet's natural systems.
-His work has focused on determining how much of the CO₂ released by human activities remains in the atmosphere versus being absorbed by terrestrial and oceanic sinks - a measure known as the "airborne fraction."
+Canadell has co-authored studies that quantify the balance between anthropogenic carbon dioxide (CO_{2}) emissions and their uptake by the planet's natural systems.
+His work has focused on determining how much of the CO_{2} released by human activities remains in the atmosphere versus being absorbed by terrestrial and oceanic sinks - a measure known as the "airborne fraction".
 These syntheses integrate atmospheric observations, ocean and land process models, and national emissions inventories to produce constrained global estimates of carbon fluxes.

 Through the Global Carbon Project, Canadell and colleagues have identified patterns in how natural carbon sinks respond to changes in climate and emissions.
-Their analyses have shown that while oceans and terrestrial ecosystems collectively absorb roughly half of global CO₂ emissions, the efficiency of these sinks varies from year to year due to factors such as El Niño events, droughts, and wildfire activity.
-This research informes international assessments and long-term projections of atmospheric CO₂ growth, providing evidence that natural sinks play a critical but potentially vulnerable role in moderating climate change.
+Their analyses have shown that while oceans and terrestrial ecosystems collectively absorb roughly half of global CO_{2} emissions, the efficiency of these sinks varies from year to year due to factors such as El Niño events, droughts, and wildfire activity.
+This research informes international assessments and long-term projections of atmospheric CO_{2} growth, providing evidence that natural sinks play a critical but potentially vulnerable role in moderating climate change.

 Dynamics and limits of natural sinks

-Canadell's research has examined how the capacity of natural systems - particularly forests, soils, and oceans - to absorb carbon dioxide (CO₂) varies over time and under changing environmental conditions.
+Canadell's research has examined how the capacity of natural systems - particularly forests, soils, and oceans - to absorb carbon dioxide (CO_{2}) varies over time and under changing environmental conditions.
 His work, often in collaboration with international colleagues through the Global Carbon Project, has shown that these natural carbon sinks are dynamic and influenced by climate variability, land-use change, and disturbances such as drought and fire.

-Analyses led by Canadell show that while terrestrial and oceanic sinks currently remove about half of human CO₂ emissions each year, their effectiveness is not constant.
+Analyses led by Canadell show that while terrestrial and oceanic sinks currently remove about half of human CO_{2} emissions each year, their effectiveness is not constant.
 For example, warming-induced increases in wildfire frequency and severity in regions such as Australia have been associated with reduced forest carbon storage capacity.
 Similarly, oceanic uptake is affected by temperature-driven changes in solubility and circulation.
-These findings have contributed to understanding feedbacks between the carbon cycle and climate, underscoring that continued emissions could weaken natural sink efficiency and accelerate atmospheric CO₂ accumulation.
+These findings have contributed to understanding feedbacks between the carbon cycle and climate, underscoring that continued emissions could weaken natural sink efficiency and accelerate atmospheric CO_{2} accumulation.